History and Purpose

-If a student wishes to appeal the decision of the Program Director, he or she must submit a formal written appeal to the Vice President of Academic Affairs.
+If a student wishes to appeal the decision of the Program Director, he or she must submit a formal written appeal to the Dean of External Programs.
 Such an appeal must be submitted within two weeks of the beginning of the next semester and should contain information pertinent to the appeal.
-The Vice President of Academic Affairs or his designee may dismiss a grade appeal for lack of merit, render a final decision in the matter, or may appoint a faculty committee to review the appeal and to consider all related evidence.
-If a committee is appointed, the committee's recommendation will be forwarded to the Vice President of Academic Affairs, who may accept or reject the recommendation.
+The Dean of External Programs or his/her designee may dismiss a grade appeal for lack of merit, render a final decision in the matter, or may appoint a faculty committee to review the appeal and to consider all related evidence.
+If a committee is appointed, the committee's recommendation will be forwarded to the Vice President of Academic Affairs, who may, with the advice of the Dean of External Programs, accept or reject the recommendation.
 In either case, the decision of Vice President of Academic Affairs is final.

 If an instructor is no longer employed by the College, the student grade documentation will be used in the event of a grade appeal.
 The grade documentation will be maintained in the Registrar's Office for one year and then destroyed.

 When a student wishes to appeal some other disciplinary action (e.g., expulsion from class) taken by a faculty member, the student must first contact the faculty member and obtain a thorough explanation of the reasons for the faculty member's action.
 If, in the student's opinion, the reasons provided are inadequate or the action taken is too severe, the student should then contact the Program Director.
 The Program Director may counsel with the faculty member and the student in an effort to resolve the matter.
-The Program Director, however, is not authorized to require that a student be reinstated in a class; rather, the Program Director should submit a recommendation to the Vice President of Academic Affairs, who may rule in the matter or schedule a hearing with the faculty member and the student.
-In either case, the decision of the Vice President of Academic Affairs is final.
+The Program Director, however, is not authorized to require that a student be reinstated in a class; rather, the Program Director should submit a recommendation to the Dean of External Programs, who may rule in the matter or schedule a hearing with the faculty member and the student.
+If a hearing is scheduled, the Dean of External Programs will consider all information and evidence presented and forward a recommendation for final disposition to the Vice President of Academic Affairs.
+The decision of the Vice President of Academic Affairs is final.

 Students enrolled in the Public Administration Program who need to make up coursework or who need to repeat a course in which they have earned a grade of D or F at Flagler College may repeat that course, if offered, at the College.
 If a student is repeating a course in which he or she earned a grade of D or F, the student may use the grade earned in the repeat course to improve his or her grade point average.
 While a record of both courses will remain on the transcript, only the grade assigned for the repeated course will be computed into the student's cumulative grade point average.
 The most recent repeat grade recorded will be used in calculating the grade point average.
 Students who repeat a course in which a grade of F was originally earned will receive credit hours for the repeat course, provided that a passing grade is earned.
 Students who repeat a course in which a grade of D was originally earned will not receive any credit hours for the repeat course, since credit hours have already been awarded.
 Students repeating a course at the College will be charged the current per credit hour charge for the traditional program.